genevate/style_guides/communication/group_chat.md

 ## Tips

-- Prefer chat rooms that are of value and critical to getting the job done.
+- Prefer chat rooms that provide value and are critical to getting the job done.
 The rest can be entered as time allows.
 - Limit notifications for rooms that are too noisy/distracting.
 Some clients allow notifications to be silenced per room so room distractions can be limited.
 - For the noisest of group chats, consider muting and then checking three times a day (morning,